cfengine/design-center/external_tools/cfsketch/README.md

     ./cfsketch.pl --repolist=$(REPO) --install=. -v -f

+You can specify the install directory with --install-target=/a/b/c here.

 You can stop here and just include the sketch .cf files that were installed in $(REPO), or proceed with parameters and activation.